Analytic m-isometries and weighted Dirichlet-type spaces: Introduction

-$P_{\mu}(z)$ denotes the \emph{Poisson integral} of the measure $\mu,$ $dA(z)$ denotes the \emph{normalized Lebesgue area measure} on the \emph{open unit disc} $\mathbb D$ and $\mathcal O(\mathbb D)$ denotes the space of complex valued holomorphic functions on the open unit disc $\mathbb D.$ Later, Olofsson generalized this result of Richter and obtained a model for arbitrary analytic $2$-isometry, see \cite{OLLOF2iso}.
-For a positive $\mathcal B(\mathcal E)$-valued operator measure $\mu$ on $\mathbb T,$ he considered the weighted Dirichlet integral $D_{\mu}(f)$ given by
+$P_{\mu}(z)$ denotes the \emph{Poisson integral} of the measure $\mu,$ $dA(z)$ denotes the \emph{normalized Lebesgue area measure} on the \emph{open unit disc} $\mathbb D$ and $\mathcal O(\mathbb D)$ denotes the space of complex valued holomorphic functions on the open unit disc $\mathbb D.$ Olofsson generalized this result of Richter and obtained a model for an arbitrary analytic $2$-isometry by considering weighted Dirichlet-type spaces $D(\mu)$ associated to a positive $\mathcal B(\mathcal E)$-valued operator measure $\mu$ on $\mathbb T,$ see \cite[Theorem 3.1 and 4.1]{OLLOF2iso}.